postmates/configurable-hpa/README.md

 To run e2e test you need to have a kubectl in your `$PATH` and have kubectl context configured.
-The test will create several clusters, prepare some load for them and check that the cluster is scaled
+The test will create several Deployments and Services, prepare some load for them and check that the Deployment is scaled

     make e2e